Anthony Ashley-Cooper, 3rd Earl of Shaftesbury: Philosophical moralist

 Shaftesbury as a moralist opposed Thomas Hobbes.
 He was a follower of the Cambridge Platonists, and like them rejected the way Hobbes collapsed moral issues into expediency.
 His first published work was an anonymous Preface to the sermons of Benjamin Whichcote, a prominent Cambridge Platonist, published in 1698.
 In it he belaboured Hobbes and his ethical egoism, but also the commonplace carrot and stick arguments of Christian moralists.
-While Shaftesbury conformed in public to the Church of England, his private view of some its doctrines was less respectful.
+While Shaftesbury conformed in public to the Church of England, his private view of some of its doctrines was less respectful.

 His starting point in the Characteristicks, however, was indeed such a form of ethical naturalism as was common ground for Hobbes, Bernard Mandeville and Spinoza: appeal to self-interest.
 He divided moralists into Stoics and Epicurean, identifying with the Stoics and their attention to the common good.
 It made him concentrate on virtue.
 He took Spinoza and Descartes as the leading Epicureans of his time (in unpublished writings).